quicwg/base-drafts/draft-ietf-quic-transport.md

 FRAME_ENCODING_ERROR or FLOW_CONTROL_ERROR.

-## MAX_DATA Frame {#frame-max-data}
+## MAX_DATA Frames {#frame-max-data}

-The MAX_DATA frame (type=0x10) is used in flow control to inform the peer of the maximum amount of data that can be sent on the connection as a whole.
+A MAX_DATA frame (type=0x10) is used in flow control to inform the peer of the maximum amount of data that can be sent on the connection as a whole.

 MAX_DATA frames are formatted as shown in {{fig-max-data}}.